How to choose the right Tree Climbing Spurs. Here’s the Long and the Short of it!

 Steel, Alloy, Titanium or Carbon Fibre are the materials used to make up the main part of the climbing spurs.
 Steel based ones are going to be the heaviest by quite a bit.
 They are also going to be extremely durable and will out-live the leg straps, gaffs and shin pads.
 Fortunately they are all replaceable, so you can keep a set of these in service for many years.
 Steel spikes in themselves are not necessarily bad, but the biggest downside is they are limited by the design requiring leather pads over a sleeve with no fixed pad option.

 At the other end of the spectrum, Carbon Fibre spurs are extremely light weight but are usually more fragile and prone to wear.
 If you’re the type of person that takes good care of their gear this might not be a problem.
 One issue is wear on the bottom of the stirrup if you walk around in them on hard surfaces once on the ground.
 Distel Gecko have made carbon spurs for years and now there are also the ultralight Kiwi Klimbers available.
-The Kiwi Klimbers advantage over the Gecko Carbons is being even lighter due to titanium gaffs but also that the shin pad is adjustable in height — Geckos are fixed, so you must buy the right height for you.
+The Kiwi Klimbers advantage over the Gecko Carbons is being even lighter due to titanium gaffs but also that the shin pad is adjustable in height — Geckos are fixed, so you must buy the right height for you. *Update: Gecko has now released a new version of the Carbons with an adjustable height shin cup.
+Click here to view.

 Alloy and Titanium are light, but also strong and durable.
 Im my opinion Alloy is a great compromise between steel and carbon fibre.
 Noticeably lighter than steel, but can still take a beating in the tree.
 Alloy Gecko Spurs are also relatively affordable.